tonghuikang/blog/_posts/2025-08-23-reinforcement-learning-life-lessons.md

 If you do not define your reward, there is no direction on what you are optimizing for.

-The reward determines what you are optimizing for.
-If the reward is wrongly formulated, you are likely to end up with degenerate solutions.
+You need to be clear what you are optimizing for.

+Otherwise, you are likely not exactly optimizing what you really want to optimize.

+If you want someone to optimize for something, you need to be very careful in defining the rewards.

+For example you want someone to write correct and concise code that solve LeetCode problems.
+Without careful definition of what concise refers to, you might end up with unreadable code.